 The new linear accelerator showcased by Stanford flips the script entirely.
 Instead of using microwaves, it uses laser light and a prism to boost the speed of electrons and create more energy.
 The technology still has quite a ways to go before being put to practical use, but it could lead to a number of medical technology advancements that could save lives in the future.

 Linear accelerators are largely used in the medical field to treat tumors and perform x-rays.
 The new accelerator will likely be used to create X-ray free-electron lasers and/or portable X-ray devices.
+This could revolutionize the way we approach medical imaging and cancer treatment.
+For instance, the enhanced precision and power of this new accelerator could allow for more targeted radiation therapy, minimizing damage to surrounding healthy tissues and improving patient outcomes.

 That sounds great and all, but where are my flying cars and hover-boards?
 I feel like lightsabers should’ve been invented by now.
 I’m not so sure our scientific priorities are in order.